moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 - `1vcpu`: 1 vCPU is guaranteed
 - `4gb`: 4GB of memory is guaranteed

-In addition to the `general` fleet, we also offer `gpu`, which provides your workflow with an NVIDIA GPU.
+In addition to the `general` fleet, we also offer `gpu`, which provides your workflow with an NVIDIA GPU pre-installed with CUDA.

 The full list of available compute profiles can be found [here](https://github.com/ministryofjustice/analytical-platform-airflow/blob/main/scripts/workflow_schema_validation/schema.json#L14-L41).

+> Analytical Platform tooling (such as JupyterLab, VSCode and RStudio) tend to run on a profile similar to `general-spot-2vcpu-8gb` or `general-spot-4vcpu-16gb`; therefore, the default compute profile is smaller.
 ### Multi-task

 Workflows can also run multiple tasks, with dependencies on other tasks in the same workflow.
 To enable this, specify the `tasks` key, for example: